Safety and Efficacy Evaluation of ET-01 Transplantation in Subjects With Transfusion Dependent β-Thalassaemia

 Recruited participants will receive ET-01 IV infusion after conditioning. |

-- Incidence of abnormal laboratory test results after transplant [ Time Frame: from ET-01 infusion to 104 weeks post-transplant ]
+- All-cause mortality [ Time Frame: From signing of informed consent to 104 weeks post-transplant ]

-- Proportion of subjects with clinical significant abnormal vital signs. [ Time Frame: from ET-01 infusion to 60mins after ET-01 infusion ]
+- Proportion of subjects with engraftment [ Time Frame: Up to 42 days post-transplant ]

-- Change in total hemoglobin from baseline. [ Time Frame: within 104 weeks post-transplant ]
+- Change of total hemoglobin from baseline [ Time Frame: Within 104 weeks post-transplant ]

-- Change in HbF from baseline. [ Time Frame: within 104 weeks post-transplant ]
+- Change of HbF from baseline [ Time Frame: Within 104 weeks post-transplant ]

-- Change in frequency of packed RBC transfusions. [ Time Frame: from 6 months before recruitment to 104 weeks post-transplant ]
+- Change of frequency of packed RBC transfusions [ Time Frame: From 6 months before recruitment to 104 weeks post-transplant ]

-- Change in volume of packed RBC transfusions. [ Time Frame: from 6 months before recruitment to 104 weeks post-transplant ]
+- Change of volume of packed RBC transfusions [ Time Frame: From 6 months before recruitment to 104 weeks post-transplant ]

 Choosing to participate in a study is an important personal decision.
 Talk with your doctor and family members or friends about deciding to join a study.
 To learn more about this study, you or your doctor may contact the study research staff using the contacts provided below.
 For general information, Learn About Clinical Studies.